 When to send push notifications

-For alerts and messages that relate to your app, push notifications are the way to go.
-This is because they can take users directly to the part of the app they relate to.
+Push notifications are the way to go for alerts and messages related to your app.
 For example, a sale alert could send users straight to the discounted items in your store when tapped.
-This is useful when reminding users to perform in-app actions such as checking out their cart.
+This is useful when reminding users to perform in-app actions.

 Since rapid SMS notifications can trigger spam filters, push can be a useful alternative where your customers need frequent alerts.
 For example, users of a trading app may need frequent alerts to manage their trades.

-Knowing when to use push or SMS notifications ensures your alerts are effective.
-Getting this right expands your options to communicate and provide a better service.
+Knowing when to use push or SMS notifications ensures your alerts are effective and expands your options to communicate and provide a better service.

 Push notifications offer all the functionality you need for app-related messages, as long as you have the coding ability to set them up.

 For everything else, the reach of SMS enables a broader range of uses.
-Using TextMagic, it only takes minutes to integrate notifications with your business.
+With TextMagic, it only takes minutes to integrate SMS notifications with your business.